Network activity

 Local Mode

 Local Mode disables every cloud feature for a meeting.
-The on-device pipeline still runs — transcription, diarization, summary.
+The on-device pipeline still runs — transcription and diarization.
+Summaries and other AI features are skipped (you can backfill them later by turning Local Mode off for that meeting).
 What changes on the network:

 - No